-Born in Oklahoma, Erin grew up travelling the Mid West of the US with her family.
-At the age of 15 and looking for a pen pal in Ireland – she found the man of her dreams and traveled alone to Ireland when she was 17 to meet him in person.
-Upon completing high school, Erin moved to Galway to be with her now husband of 12 years.
+Born in Oklahoma, Erin grew up in the Mid West of the US with her family.
+At the age of 15 and looking for a pen pal in Ireland – she found a boy that felt like her heart’s home, and at 17 years old she flew to Ireland to meet him in person.
+When Erin graduated high school, she packed her life into two bags and moved to Galway, where she now resides with her husband, their three children, and their cats.

-Erin is an activist for women’s rights – creating and leading what became the largest grassroots campaign in Repealing the 8th Amendment in Ireland with In Her Shoes – Women of the Eighth.
-She continues to marry her art and activism as one, generating conversations on taboo subjects of abortion, miscarriage, grief, mother-loss, depression, radical self love and more.
-She aims to inspire connection of the human experience, honesty, societal healing, and unity among women.
+Erin is an activist for women’s rights – creating what became the largest grassroots campaign in Repealing the 8th Amendment in Ireland with In Her Shoes – Women of the Eighth.
+Her work inspires societal healing, diving into the taboo, and coming together with greater understanding and compassion for each other.

 Erin’s favourite way to create is in the company of other creative women.
 She is the co-founder of Mother Maker Studios, a collaborative art group of artists and makers in East Galway, cultivating a space where women can continue their creative practice with their children underfoot.

 The Rainbow Way | Rise Up & Repeal | Creatrix – She Who Makes | Trigger Warning – Anthology

 By Lucy H. Pearce Edited by Sarah Brazil & Sarah Bernstein by Lucy H. Pearce Edited by Holly Ruskin